supabase/wrappers/README.md

 ```

 In a minimum FDW, which supports data scan only, `begin_scan()`, `iter_scan()` and `end_scan()` are required, all the other functions are optional.

+To know more about FDW development, please visit the [Wrappers documentation](https://docs.rs/supabase-wrappers/latest/supabase_wrappers/).

 ## Basic usage